OPAE/intel-fpga-bbb/samples/tutorial/README.md

 ## Topics

-- [Section 1](01_hello_world/) describes the basic structure of an AFU, simulation with ASE and synthesis for hardware. __This section is a prerequisite for all subsequent sections.
+- [Section 1](01_hello_world/) describes the basic structure of an AFU, simulation with ASE and synthesis for hardware.
+It also covers the AXI, Avalon and CCI-P host interface options available through the PIM. __This section is a prerequisite for all subsequent sections.
 All of the later examples are compiled using the steps described here.__

+- [Section 2](02_clocks/) documents the global clocks passed into AFUs and PIM-based clock management.

+- [Section 3](03_local_memory/) covers the top-level interface to local memory, including clock management.

 - [Section 2](02_platform_ifc/) introduces the OPAE Platform Interface Manager (PIM).
 The PIM constructs a shim that mates an AFU's top-level interface to